Platform Subscriptions and Permissions

 To create the subscriptions you will need access to a billing agreement.
 The following links detail the permissions required for each type of agreement:

-Once you have the access required, create the four subscriptions following your desired naming convention.
+Once you have the access required, create the subscriptions following your desired naming convention.

 Take note of the subscription id of each subscription as we will need them later.

-You need either an Azure User Account or Service Principal with the following permissions to run the bootstrap:
+You need either an Azure User Account or Service Principal with the following permissions to run the bootstrap.
+For simplicity, we recommend using a User account since this is a one off process that you are unlikely to repeat.

 Owneron your chosen parent management group.Owneris required because this account grants permissions to the identities that run the management group deployment.
 Those identities are granted only the permissions they need.

-InformationAccess at the tenant root is currently required due to a bug within ARM, and is being investigated by Microsoft.
+InfoAccess at the root is currently required due to a bug within ARM, and is being investigated by Microsoft.

 - Open a new PowerShell Core (pwsh) terminal.